 Keep a Paper Trail

 Get in the habit of keeping track of all expenses, bills, and invoices to ensure you get paid on time and avoid unnecessary hassles further down the line.
 We’ve covered the importance of effective invoicing before, but it bears repeating: clear, organized invoices (and proper follow-up with customers) are key to getting paid on time, and will really come in handy should you ever find yourself getting audited.
-And tracking expenses, bills, and bill payments within Kashoo is easy: learn how over at the Kashoo Support Desk.
+And tracking expenses, bills, and bill payments within Kashoo is easy.

 Commit to the Cloud: Ditch the Shoebox and Spreadsheets